mrzacsmith/four-three-sprint-challenge-auth/README-instructor.md

 # Instructor

-This is the solution repo for `https://github.com/LambdaSchool/web-sprint-challenge-authentication-and-testing`
+This is the solution repository for `https://github.com/LambdaSchool/web-sprint-challenge-authentication-and-testing`

 If you make changes, make sure that all tests are passing in your local, and that you upload to Codegrade any fixtures that suffered changes.